 Walk through your operation regularly with a safety mindset.
 How many safety issues are being overlooked?
 Is equipment up-to-date with guards in place?
 Are people working safely and observing protocols, or are they taking shortcuts?
 Are things “jury-rigged” in an unsafe manner to keep them working?

-The ROPS rebate deserves special mention.
+The National ROPS Rebate Program deserves special mention.
 The acronym stands for Roll-Over Protective Structure, and they can save your life in the case of a rollover.
 All your tractors should have ROPS and seatbelts.
 Even most older equipment has a retrofit available.
-The ROPS rebate, which is now effective nationwide, will pay for 70 percent of the cost.
+The ROPS rebate, which is now effective nationwide, may pay for up to 70% of the cost.

 Finally, keep records of everything you do.
 In the case of an inspection, records are your friend.
 They will show, at a minimum, that you have made an effort to take safety compliance seriously.
 If you don’t have records of things like safety walkthroughs, preventative improvements, employee training, etc., it’s as if these precautionary measures didn’t happen.